Wix vs. WordPress: which is the better choice for building your website in 2024? The answer is that it depends.

 Any data transferred to or from a site using HTTP can be easily accessed and attacked.
 With HyperText Transfer Protocol Secure (HTTPS) sites, the data is encrypted and authenticated before being transmitted or received.

-their browsers.
+SSL (Secure Sockets Layer) certificate secures your visitors’ connections between your site and their browsers.
 It allows them to visit your domain over a secure HTTPS connection.
 This makes the website safe for both you and your users.
 Wix currently offers HTTPS sites to all its customers for free.
 WP users must purchase SSL certificates from their web hosting companies.

 With a dedicated server, website security is your responsibility.
-Hosting providers will secure and power your server, but you are responsible for securing the content on it.
-You will need technical expertise to configure software that alleviates threats as it detects them.
+Hosting providers will secure and power your server, but you’re responsible for securing the content on it.
+You’ll need technical expertise to configure software that alleviates threats as it detects them.
 Most site owners will not choose this option, but it can be helpful for larger sites.
-Shared hosting lets hosting providers secure your website.
-They install programs, server security applications, and firewalls, which are monitored by experts who help ensure stable, safe operating environments.
-Wix and WordPress.com have shared hosting.
-Since WordPress.org site owners choose their own hosting companies, they have access to both.

-Wix vs WordPress’s Approach to Security
+Wix vs WordPress’s approach to security

-Wix security is geared toward HTTPS.
-This platform automatically enables HTTPS on all new sites created at no extra cost.
-Wix makes it easy and free to launch a secure site with an SSL certificate.
 WordPress security focuses on reducing risks on an ongoing basis.
 This continuous process evolves as needed to keep up with current threats and keep core code safe.
 WordPress site owners are provided with the necessary tools for improving site security through WordPress version updates, as well as theme and plugin updates.
-Both platforms are dedicated to site security; however, Wix provides a true hassle-free solution.

-WordPress or Wix: The Final Verdict
+WordPress or Wix: The final verdict

-If your small business needs a website, both Wix and WordPress offer reliable and secure solutions for creating a website at a reasonable price.
-The difference comes down to the amount of effort you are willing to put into it, and the level of complexity that you need.
 When it comes to price, Wix is more affordable.
 Although both platforms offer free options, the Wix eCommerce price is significantly lower than WordPress.
 On other plans, however, the Wix monthly/yearly cost can sometimes be higher than WordPress especially if you know how to code and can use WordPress.org

 SEO should also be a consideration when considering which platform to use.
 While the paid versions of both Wix and WordPress.com provide basic search engine optimization via SEO tools, load times, and a focus on UX, third party software provides the best results.
 Unfortunately, there isn’t a recommended SEO plugin for Wix, while there are plenty of WordPress SEO plugins to choose from.
 So, if you need an entry-level website that will dazzle your customers and is easy to build, Wix is a great way to go.
-If you’re ready to invest in a system that will grow with your business, start with WordPress.com and migrate to their open-source option as needed.
+If you’re ready to invest in a system that will grow with your business, start with WordPress.com and migrate to their open-source option if needed.

 If neither is your cup of tea, there are other website builders out there like Weebly, Squarespace, Hubspot and more.